Middle school homeschool curriculum is some of my favorite! Read on…

 The year before I got a full-time job teaching, I was a substitute teacher for three school systems, K-12.
-Let me tell you…if I hadn’t needed the money, I would have turned off the phone when the middle schools called.
+Let me tell you…after about two months, I let the central office know that I was available for anything except middle school.
 I loathed middle school.
 There were so many stinky attitudes and hormonal distractions!
 I actually wondered how I would possibly like my own children at that age.
-I’m happy to report that not only do/did I like my own middle school kids, I’ve learned these years have GREAT potential – both academically and spiritually.
+I’m happy to report that not only do/did I like my own middle school kids, I’ve learned that these years have GREAT potential – both academically and spiritually.

 We have had SO much fun!
 Oh, the depths an interested middle schooler can go.
 Yes, I said interested – that’s the key.
 It’s during these years that I see my kids make the transition from “fun” learning to more “serious” learning.
 Just because things take a turn, doesn’t mean learning has to be stiff and dull all of the sudden!